Wilson Boulevard & N. Livingston Street Intersection Safety Project

 Fall 2025 - Concept Design Engagement

-Following a review of the feedback we received in the Existing Conditions Engagement this summer, the project team developed a preliminary concept design for the intersection that addresses the goals of the project and incorporates input from the community.
+Following a review of the feedback we received in the Existing Conditions Engagement this summer, the project team released a preliminary concept design for further public review.
+We asked for input on the intersection and whether the project as shown would improve your experiences travelling to and through the project area.

 View a larger version of this Preliminary Concept Design.(PDF, 4MB)